flybywiresim/docs/docs/simbridge/troubleshooting.md

 lead to performance problems for some users because of how the engine handles unsuccessful connections.

-Therefore, a timeout mechanism has been built into the aircraft's SimBridge client limiting the number of connection attempts it will execute.
+Therefore, a timeout mechanism has been built into the aircraft's SimBridge client limiting the number of connection attempts, it will execute.

 A setting in the flyPad Settings SimOptions page has been introduced to allow users to restart the connection attempts or to turn off the attempts to connect to SimBridge completely.

 ![flyPad EFB Settings Sim Options](assets/efb-setting-simoptions.png){loading=lazy}

-If the aircraft is not able to connect to SimBridge within 5min the aircraft will stop any further attempts and `Inactive` will be shown.
+If the aircraft is not able to connect to SimBridge within 5 min the aircraft will stop any further attempts and `Inactive` will be shown.
 If `Inactive` is shown, but you want to connect to SimBridge just click on `Off`, wait a few seconds and then click on `Auto` again.